Utopian Financial Infrastructure

 Introduction

-This book, the Utopian Financial Infrastructure, introduces and describes a new financial infrastructure that is necessary to support and implement the ideas mentioned in Building Utopia.
+Utopian Financial Infrastructure, introduces and describes a new financial infrastructure that is necessary to support and implement the ideas mentioned in Building Utopia book.

-But why?
+Why do we need a new financial system?
 Our current financial system has evolved over several millennia, and it has accomplished many good things.
 But, it has many deficiencies.
-The current financial system is just not good enough to deal with the ideas mentioned in Building Utopia.
-The current system is not even close to achieving goodness.
-A few enhancements to our current financial system would not make it much better.
+The current financial system is inadequate for implementing the ideas mentioned in Building Utopia book; in fact, it is not even close to achieving adequacy.
+A few tweaks or enhancements to our current financial system would not make it adequate.
 The current financial system simply cannot serve as the financial infrastructure for any Utopian society.

 The Core Idea